 It is vital to have sufficient rest in the first few weeks.
-If you feel you want to sleep all the time and feel unable to get out of bed (due to feeling sad, depressed, anxious or unable to cope), please seek help from your GP/health visitor/midwife/support network.
+If you feel you want to sleep all the time and feel unable to get out of bed (due to feeling sad, depressed, anxious or unable to cope), please seek help from your bereavement midwife who will support you through your journey, alternatively your GP/health visitor or perinatal mental health service or personal support network are available for advice and guidance.